haatonyy/QCHack-2022/Submission_folder/README.md

 Harshitta Gandhi <br>

 ## Description
 Our work includes generating and measuring the quantum teleportation circuit, using Amazon Braket supported by qBraid cloud.
-We also extend our project to "multiple-receivers" teleportation circuits and estimating The Error of measurement of teleportation circuits on IBMQ's backends.
+We use Rigetti Aspen M-1 for our measurement.
+We also transpile our circuits in to Qiskit language and measure them on Qiskit.Aer Qasm Simulators and IBMQ's real backends such as ibmq_lima, ibmq_belem and ibmq_quito.
+Last but not least, we extend our project to "multiple-receivers" teleportation circuits and estimating The Error of measurement of teleportation circuits on IBMQ's backends.
 Please read the notebook for more information.

 ## Table of contents